josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 It's called Trusted Web Activity because in order to make it work right, you need to bundle your app with a secret key that matches a key that lives on your website.
 (More on that in a bit.)

-<Callout class="former-highlight">That’s what Quina and any other TWA app is; effectively, a browser that auto-loads a specific web URL, disguised as an&nbsp;app.</Callout>
+<Callout>That’s what Quina and any other TWA app is; effectively, a browser that auto-loads a specific web URL, disguised as an&nbsp;app.</Callout>

 It's also _required_ that the URL you're linking to qualifies as a progressive web app; [web.dev](https://web.dev/) offers tests to certify that.
 Mostly it's making sure you have the proper PWA manifest, a service worker (to make the app available offline, like a native app), and that your site loads over HTTPS.
 I won't go into any of those here, since there are better resources already out there on the ins and outs of PWAs.